luspi/photoqt/README.md

 7. FreeImage: https://freeimage.sourceforge.io/
 8. DevIL: http://openil.sourceforge.net/

 Make sure that any installed dependency is added to the system path, or otherwise you need to explicitely point CMake to the right location for each of them.
+Regardless, CMake might have to be explicitely pointed to the library/include paths of some of the dependencies by specifying `target_include_directories()` and `target_link_libraries()`.

 Once all the requried and desired dependencies are installed, then the source code of PhotoQt can be fetched from the website (https://photoqt.og/down).
 One way to build PhotoQt is to load it in the IDE QtCreator that is part of the Qt installation.